Top 15 Best Things to See & Do in Madagascar

-Madagascar, rimmed by an idyllic coastline, is a tantalising holiday destination.
-For many people, it’s the white sandy beaches, the snorkel-friendly coral reefs, the whispering palm trees and the tasty seafood that makes this Indian Ocean island so alluring.
+Madagascar, rimmed by an idyllic coastline, is a tantalizing holiday destination.
+For many people, it’s the white sandy beaches, the snorkel-friendly coral reefs, the whispering palm trees and the tasty seafood that make this Indian Ocean island so alluring.

 Culturally, the island is equally interesting.
-The Malagasy people come from a mix of African and Indonesian backgrounds with influences from China, Arabia, India and France.
-Fascinating stuff, but wherever these people originate from, they know how to welcome guests.
+The Malagasy people come from a mix of African and Indonesian backgrounds with influences from China, Arabia, India and France and they know how to welcome guests.
 Whether you just want to bumble around or target the top tourist attractions, you’re bound to make lots of friends along the way.

 Here are some great things to do in Madagascar:

-Baobab Avenue is one of the most iconic and photogenic points of interest in Madagascar.
+The Avenue of the Baobabs is one of the most iconic and photogenic points of interest in Madagascar.
 The famous road is lined on both sides by Grandidier’s baobabs, also known as upside-down trees as their branches resemble roots reaching up into the sky.
-These trees are enormous; at about 30m their height is comparable to an 8-storey building.
-Visit at dusk, when the shiny barks reflect the orange-red sunrays and the silhouettes are most striking.
+These trees are enormous; at about 30m/100ft, their height is comparable to an eight-story building.
+Visit at dusk, when the shiny bark of the trees reflects the orange-red sunrays and the silhouettes are most striking.
 The baobabs are thought to be up to 800 years old and they are among the tallest specimens on the island.

-Enjoying the sand and sea of Nosy Be
+Enjoying the Sand & Sea of Nosy Be

 For pure island bliss, you can’t go far wrong with Nosy Be, Madagascar’s most popular beach destination.
 The lush tropical island is known for its idyllic coastline, relaxed ambience and superb snorkeling and diving opportunities.
 Although it might be difficult to pull yourself away from your beach lounger or hammock, there is plenty to do here if the mood takes you.
 A boat trip to the small nearby island of Nosy Komba, a volcanic isle inhabited by a troop of habituated black lemurs, is highly recommended and one of the best things to do in Madagascar.

 While you get to see lots of lemurs in most parks and reserves in Madagascar, seeing their main predator, the fossa, is trickier.
 The fossa’s distribution is widespread on the island, but its secretive nature makes this nocturnal hunter remarkably difficult to see.
 Not so in Kirindy Forest though.
 Here, several habituated individuals prance around the camp as if they own the place.
 Seeing these sleek creatures, often described as half-cat, half-dog, climbing up and down trees, is a special treat.
-For an even more spectacular display, come in the mating season, from September to October – a female sits high in a tree and several males call from the base to compete for here affections.
-She’ll end up mating with most of the males over the timespan of a week.
+For an even more spectacular display, come in the mating season, from September to October.
+A female sits high in a tree and several males call from the base to compete for her affections.
+She’ll end up mating with most of the males over the time span of a week.

 Kayaking in Ranomafana National Park

 Amber Mountain National Park is famed for its incredible scenic beauty.
-The 40m-tall rainforest is studded with ancient volcanic peaks and crater lakes and it is criss-crossed by bubbling mountain streams and their waterfalls.
+The 40m-/130ft-tall rainforest is studded with ancient volcanic peaks and crater lakes and it is crisscrossed by bubbling mountain streams and their waterfalls.
 Of particular interest is the floral diversity.
-Over 1000 plant species have been identified, including several beautiful orchids and the bird’s nest fern, of which you’ll see some impressive specimens with 3-meter long fronds.
+More than 1,000 plant species have been identified, including several beautiful orchids and the bird’s nest fern, of which you’ll see some impressive specimens with 3m-/10ft-long fronds.
 Less conspicuous are the chameleons for which the park is famed.
 Although easy to miss, your expert guide will be able to show you some of the 14 recorded species.
 Most notable is the miniscule Mount d’Ambre leaf chameleon, one of the world’s smallest reptiles.

-For a low-key, off-the-beaten track alternative to the beaches of Nosy Be, visit the laid-back paradise of Île Sainte-Marie.
-Just like its western counterpart, the sliver-like island offers great swimming, snorkelling and diving but is overall better priced and less packaged.
+For a low-key, off-the-beaten-track alternative to the beaches of Nosy Be, visit the laid-back paradise of Ile Sainte-Marie.
+Just like its western counterpart, the sliver-like island offers great swimming, snorkeling and diving, but is overall better priced and less packaged.
 What really sets the island apart is its perfect location to watch migrating humpback whales that visit the area to breed and calve from June to September.
 If you’re lucky you can see pods – hundreds of these magnificent giants moving into the warm waters of the channel between the island and the mainland.
 Watch them breaching from the shore or, for a close-up encounter, head out by boat.

 Hiking in Isalo National Park